-NL MVP odds and 2025 betting favourites: Can De La Cruz compete with Ohtani?
+NL MVP odds and 2025 betting favourites: Ohtani odds-on favourite after pitching debut

 Coming off a historically great season, Shohei Ohtani is back in the driver's seat to earn National League MVP honours.

 The latest: Ohtani authored MLB's first 50-50 season last year, bashing 54 home runs and stealing 59 bases.
-Now in his second year with the Los Angeles Dodgers, Ohtani looks to fend off other MVP hopefuls, including Fernando Tatis Jr. and Elly De La Cruz.
+Now in his second year with the Los Angeles Dodgers, Ohtani has begun to pitch as well.
+He's the odds-on favourite, with only one other player sitting below 40-to-1.

-Let's take a look at the current NL MVP odds.
+Let's take a look at the current NL MVP odds as of June 24.

 NL MVP odds